scriptotek/library-sql/_episodes/04-joins-aliases.md

 <!-- &nbsp; -->

-Notice that the table containing the books have no other information about the users than the `PatronIds`
+Notice that the table containing the books have no other information about the users than the `PatronId`

 So, we need a table with information about the users: